 A gazebo or pergola provides the ideal canvas to string up faux cobwebs or ivy and warm, glowy pendant lanterns.
 Then, have fun dressing the table to impress.
 Think deep, jewel-toned linens, vintage-style candlesticks, and urns filled with blood-red roses.
 Glimmering pearls, creepy crawlies, and skulls (all pretend, of course) make playful additions for dotting around the scene.
 Opulence is key for this outdoor dining idea.

 'Pops of autumnal-inspired foliage and miniature pumpkin-adorned sprays and garlands can also be used to bring a hint of Halloween to dinner party tablescapes and vase arrangements in a suitably chic way,' adds the Dobbies team.

-4. Give your container garden a seasonal edge
+10. Give your containers a seasonal edge

 Don't forget to bring container gardening ideas into the equation when it comes to your decorating plans.

 A simple way to give your planters the Halloween makeover is to surround them with pumpkins great and small in various colors.
 We're particular fans of the 'Crown Prince' variety.
 With its unusual shade of blue that will lift any display, it's the perfect choice if you're looking for no-carve pumpkin ideas as it looks beautiful just as it is.